snowplow-incubator/snowplow-micro-examples/README.md

 The consequences of this decision are:
 1. You need to ensure a naming strategy, and the reason for this is the fact that Cypress decides the order of execution for test files based on alphabetical order.
 In this example, we use this naming strategy:
  - `xx_app_spec.js` for the spec files that visit the app and create events
- - `xx_micro_spec.js` for the spec files that query micro and make the assertions on those events , where `xx` stands for numbering (but it could be anything as long as it matches uniquely).
+ - `xx_micro_spec.js` for the spec files that query Micro and make the assertions on those events , where `xx` stands for numbering (but it could be anything as long as it matches uniquely).

 ```